Home > HEMA Gear > Books and DVDs >

 Jason Smith has practised medieval martial arts since 2001.
 Having begun with the German longsword, he quickly gravitated towards Fiore dei Liberi’s l’arte dell’armizare.
 Jason has since become a founding member of the Chivalric Fighting Arts Association, a loose affiliation of like-minded schools and individuals (http://www.chivalricfighting.org), as well as a founding member of the International Armizare Society – a society dedicated to the study of canonical armizare, offering support, curriculum and grading standards to member schools (http://www.armizare.org).

-Reviewer: Josh R from Austin, TX United States
+Josh R from Austin, TX United States

 This is a fantastic manuscript on fighting with a poleaxe.
 The modern pictures are a great addition to help explain the interpreted techniques.
 I strongly recommend for anyone interested in learning poleaxe from a historical perspective.